Crockpot Roast

 Mediterranean Magic

-Swap the rosemary for dried oregano, add a handful of kalamata olives, and toss in a cup of diced tomatoes with a splash of red wine.
-The result is a bright, slightly tangy roast that pairs beautifully with couscous or a simple quinoa salad.
+Swap the rosemary for oregano, add a handful of Kalamata olives, and stir in a tablespoon of sun‑dried tomato pesto during the last 30 minutes.
+The result is a bright, briny roast that pairs perfectly with couscous or a simple quinoa salad.

 Root Vegetable Harvest